martabal/docker-immich/README.md

         - NVIDIA_VISIBLE_DEVICES=all
   ```

-- Alternatively, use `--gpus=all` in your Docker run command.
-Example:
+- Alternatively, use `--gpus=all`:

-  - Docker run:
+  - Docker CLI:

     ```bash
     docker run --gpus=all ...
     ```

-  - Docker compose:
+  - Docker Compose:

   ```yaml
   services: